 The law evokes a sense of immovability and stasis.
 In the United States, as in many other countries, legal proceedings are infused with pomp, tradition, and precedence.
-We expect that legality has permanence: we use the term “natural law” to describe the unchanging working of the universe, we campaign to…
+We expect that legality has permanence: we use the term “natural law” to…

 The Mormon Church broke on November 5, 2015.
 At least, it did for me.